 We used the same metal cable we anchored the shade sails with, and we braced the pole by wiring it down to the base of a metal fence post that is also cemented in the ground. (the photo cuts this off to the right) You can see a touch of the cable to the right side of the photo….
 I know, sounds like a lot… But it turned out to be awesome!
 Any questions?
 Again, if at all possible, use metal poles to attach to.
 Very sturdy 4 to 5 inch (diameter) metal poles would be best.

 Want to see more shade sails used to make amazing outdoor spaces?
 Be inspired!

-Shade sails over patio, from ‘Landscaping Network‘.
+Triangle shade sails layered over a patio, from ‘Landscaping Network‘.

 Outdoor shade sails can be used over walkway areas too!
 Photo from ‘Terry Designs‘.